Health and Safety

 We welcome all campers into our art camp programs and make every effort to include and support individual campers, but campers who persist in behavior that is dangerous to themselves or other campers may be requested to leave the program.

-We do not have the resources to be able to assist campers on a one-to-one basis throughout the day.
-Your camper must be able to toilet her/his self and manage regular camp activities without constant assistance.
+We do not have the resources to allow us to assist special needs campers on an intensive one-to-one basis throughout the day.
+Your camper must be able to toilet themself and manage regular camp activities without assistance.